Pranaykumar30/Online-Railway-Reservation-System/README.md

 - **Frontend:** HTML, CSS, JavaScript, Bootstrap
 - **Backend:** PHP
 - **Database:** MySQL
-- **Tools:** XAMPP, Visual Studio Code, Git
+- **Tools:** XAMPP, Visual Studio Code

 ## Getting Started

-To get a local copy of the project up and running, follow these simple steps.
+You can follow these simple steps to get a local copy of the project up and running.

 ### Prerequisites

 Ensure you have the following installed:

 - XAMPP
-- Git
+- Visual Studio Code

 ### Installation